jkeohan/rctr-9-8-20/w02d03/intro-to-state.md

 <img src="https://i.imgur.com/Nmio71o.png" width=300/>

+So it looks like props was not changed and so we have confirmed that once a Component has been passed props that any attempt to change those props directly will have no effect.

 <hr>

 #### :mag: Check for Understanding - 2min

+The instructor will set a timer for 2min.

 - Take 2 minutes to think about and write your answers to the following questions:
   - What do we use `props` for?
-  - What benefits do they provide when passing down multiple properties?
+  - How does the receiving Component organize `props`?
-  - What limitations do they have?
+  - What limitations do `props` have?
+  - Is there any best practice you can think of when creating a `prop`?
 - When asked slack your answer(s) in a thread created by the instructor

 <hr>

 ## Intro To State

-In our attempt to provide a coherent framing of React `state` the point was made that what you see on the page is current `state` of the application.
+In our attempt to provide a coherent framing of React `state` the point was made that what you see on the page is the current version of the `state` of the application.
 Any changes to `state` , aka `data`, will then be reflected in the UI.

-One important thing to note here is that any changes to state will cause the Component to `re-render`.
-This is essentially how the UI is updated.
-This is a very important concept to keep in mind as a `re-render` can also initiate additional function calls, something we will discuss as part of React `lifecycle methods`.
+One important thing to note here is that any changes to state will cause the Component to `re-render`.This is essentially how the UI is updated.

+This is a very important concept to keep in mind as a `re-render` can also initiate additional function calls, something we will discuss as part of Reacts `lifecycle methods`.

 ### Working With State

 So updating state will, most often, require the user to interact with the application.
-Hence the user performs some action, like clicking a button, and the component responds by `doing a thing` and updating `state`.
+Hence, the user performs some action, like clicking a button, and the component responds by `doing a thing` and updating `state`.

-We've done a fair amount of framing so far, so let's dive in to building our application!
+We've done a fair amount of framing and explanations so far, so let's dive in to building our application!

 ### A Simple Counter Component

-We'll walk through a very simple `Counter` Component which provides the user 2 buttons to increment or decrement a counter.
+We'll walk through building a very simple `Counter` Component which will provide the user 2 buttons to increment or decrement a value displayed on the screen.

 #### Spin Up A New CodeSandbox

 For this demo you will spin up a new CodeSandbox.
-To do this just click on the blue `Create Sandbox` button.
+To do this just click on the blue `Create Sandbox` button on the right of the page.

 <img src="https://i.imgur.com/N0qsmdh.png" width=200/>